Our Experience

 Jill is leading a process evaluation in support of a yearlong planning grant led by the University of Montana, designed to develop a cross-jurisdiction alliance of six EPSCoR (Established Program to Stimulate Competitive Research) state partners.
 The CIRCLES Alliance (Cultivating Indigenous Research Communities for Leadership in Education and STEM) is focused on building better pathways to engage Native American students in STEM fields and careers.
 The evaluation team has focused on understanding the extent to which partners’ perceptions of project goals align, the extent to which partners feel included and heard, and what supports are needed to create growth and sustainability of the alliance’s efforts.

-LIFEways: Learning in and from the Environment through Multiple ways of knowing
+LIFEways: Learning in and from the Environment through Multiple ways of Knowing

 In support of this Research-to-Practice project’s broader aim of documenting how Indigenous ways of knowing (IWK) are currently included in outdoor learning environments, Reimagine Research Group and Native Pathways are partnering to conduct wise practices research and collaborative-process research that will then be shared and disseminated to practitioners through a community of practice (Circle of Relations) in order to strengthen the field’s capacity to center IWK in outdoor learning environments.
 The research process aims to document diverse worldviews around outdoor learning, or learning from the land, water, and sky, what wise practices bring together IWK and western science in outdoor learning, and what successes and barriers emerge through these processes and how partners navigate inclusion of Indigenous and western perspectives in outdoor learning.